batchBoy3/Edo-OS-GUI/README.md

 ==========
 Edo OS GUI is a batch os that can run on a unix/windows based os.
 Edo OS GUI gets atleast 1 update every week/month.
 Keep yours updated!
-If there are any bug report them to quantico.noreply@gmail.com
+If there are any bugs report them to quantico.noreply@gmail.com

 IMPORTANT
 =========